-If you want to be a part of something that will be both global news and history...
+Be a part of something that will be both global news and history...

-To contribute to the betterment of the very spirit of humanity...
+Contribute to the betterment of the very spirit of humanity...

-If you want to be inspired and supported to take on your own great challenge with new strength, belief, energy and support...
+Be inspired and supported to take on your own great challenge with new strength, belief, energy and support...

 Donate now, and get his tools, tactics, training, and access to community support.

 (100% of donations go directly toward the crossing)